oa-333/elog/README.md

 The ELog library provides the following notable features:

+- Synchronous and asynchronous logging schemes
-- Logging to file, optionally with file rotation/segmentation
+    - **Lock-free** synchronous log file rotation/segmentation
-- Logging to syslog, stderr, and/or stdout
+    - allowing for multiple log targets (i.e. "log appenders"), including file, syslog, stderr, stdout
+- Rich in features:
+    - configurable log line format, flush policies, filtering, rate limiting and more
-- Asynchronous logging
+- High Performance
-- Almost fully configurable from configuration file (i.e. string property map)
-- Connectivity to Kafka (Linux, Windows, MinGW)
-- Connectivity to PostgreSQL (Linux, MinGW)
+    - **160 nano-seconds latency** using Quantum log target (asynchronous lock-free, scalable in multi-threaded scenarios)
+    - Check out the [benchmarks](#Benchmarks) below
-- Connectivity to SQLite (Windows, Linux, MinGW)
+- Connectivity to external systems
-- Connectivity to MySQL (experimental, Windows only)
+    - **Kafka, PostgreSQL**, SQLite, MySQL
-- Multiple platform support: Linux, Windows, MinGW
+- Multiple platform support
-- High performance (check out the [benchmarks](#Benchmarks) below)
+    - **Linux, Windows, MinGW**
+- Designed for extendibility
+    - Special connectors can be developed by user and get registered into the ELog system
+- Configurable from file or properties map
+    - Most common use case scenarios are fully configurable from config file

 Additional features:

-- Logging to multiple destinations at once
+- Logging to multiple targets (destinations) at once
 - Logger hierarchy with per-logger log level control
 - Various asynchronous logging schemes (low logger latency)
 - Configurable log line format and log level on a per-target basis
-    - For instance, log lines sent to syslog can be formatted differently than regular log file
+    - For instance, when using both file and syslog logging, log lines sent to syslog can be formatted differently than regular log file
     - In addition, it can be configured such that only FATAL messages are sent to syslog
 - Optional rate limiting (global and/or per log target)
 - Configurable flush policy (global and/or per log target)
-- Designed to be externally extendible

 Planned Features:

 - Connectivity to Windows Event Log
+- Connectivity to SMTP
 - Support on MacOS
+- Connectivity to external TCP/UDP receiver
+- Inverse connector with TCP/UDP server and multicast publish beacon (for embedded systems with no IP known in advance)
+- Shared memory log target with separate child logging process (for instrumentation scenarios where opening log file is not allowed)

 # Common Use Cases